rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

-      Identifies runs of at least self.min_runlength seconds long, which at 30Hz pos sampling rate equals 12 samples, and returns the start and end indices at which the run was occurred and the directional bin that run belongs to
+      Identifies runs of at least self.min_runlength seconds long, which at 30Hz pos sampling rate equals 12 samples, and returns the start and end indices at which the run was occurred and the directional bin that run belongs to.

-      :returns:

-                The start and end indices into pos samples of the run and the directional bin to which it belongs
+      :returns: The start and end indices into pos samples of the run and the directional bin to which it belongs.
       :rtype: np.array